TCLamnidis/BareBonesBash/README.md

 It is a lot of work to run `wget` 8 times while changing the command everytime.

-**Bonus tip time!** One way would be to press the 'up' arrow on your keyboard, which will allow you to scrolled through all your previous commands.
+**Bonus tip time!** One way would be to press the 'up' arrow on your keyboard, which will allow you to scroll through all your previous commands.
 Thus you could pull up the previous command, then just change a couple of characters.
-This can be useful in certain cases, but 8 times might still be too much work.
+This can be useful in certain cases, but doing that 8 times is still be too much work.

 Good thing we're here to learn how to be lazy!
 We can download multiple files from an ftp server by giving `wget` a file that contains the ftp links for each